How Plaintiffs Can Use Lawsuit Loans For Their Assault And Battery Claims

 The Physical Affects of Assault & Battery

-The physical affects of finding oneself the victim of Assault & Battery are perhaps the most obvious.
+The physical effects of finding oneself the victim of Assault & Battery are perhaps the most obvious.
 Any injury sustained during the attack is something that must be accounted for when bringing your case to trial.
-No injury is too small – even the smallest laceration can become a scar the plaintiff must bare for the rest of their lives; serving as a constant reminder of the injustice they suffered.
+No injury is too small – even the smallest laceration can become a scar the plaintiff must bear for the rest of their lives; serving as a constant reminder of the injustice they suffered.

 The Emotional Affects Of Assault & Battery

 One of the largest emotional side effects from being a victim of Assault and Battery is Post-Traumatic Stress Disorder, or – as it’s commonly known – PTSD.
 The emotional trauma from being the victim of Assault & Battery is so great that most plaintiffs experience nightmares and heightened anxiety.
-This can result in distancing themselves from friends and family, as well as a higher degree of difficulty engaging in social situations – such as going to work or involving themselves in crowded spaces.
+It can result in distancing themselves from friends and family, as well as a higher degree of difficulty engaging in social situations – such as going to work or involving themselves in crowded spaces.

 The Financial Affects Of Assault & Battery

 Being the victim of Assault and Battery can provide a very substantial financial burden.
 Not only will plaintiffs find themselves with potential medical bills arriving at their door after being treated for their wounds, but they may find themselves unable to return to work – therefore unable to earn an income.

 How Lawsuit Loans From Delta Settlement Funding Can Help With Assault & Battery Cases